evocn/evocn.github.io/content/posts/multipliers.md

 Your first three months programming will see you grawing a very small amount relative to the growth you experience in three months at expert-level.

-Below I've shared some of my favorite multipliers.

 ## Catalogue
 Here's a list of my favorite multipliers, which act as a foundation to allow me to do all the things that I do.